Asphodelus macrocarpus Parl.

 Bloom Time: Late April through June

 Asphodelus macrocarpus is a herbaceous perennial plant that grows up to 5 feet (1.5 m) tall.
 The stem is erect, plain, cylindrical, and glabrous.
-All the leaves are basal, gutter-shaped and covered by a grayish waxy coating.
+All the leaves are basal, gutter-shaped, and covered by a grayish waxy coating.
 They are up to 40 inches (1 m) long and up to 1.6 inches (4 cm) wide.
 The terminal raceme is almost cylindrical, up to 14 inches (35 cm) long.
 Flowers are hermaphroditic, funnel-shaped, up to 1.6 inches (4 cm) in diameter, with six elongated white petals.
 The stamens have a white filament.
 Anthers are oval and yellow-orange.
 The flowering period extends from late April through June.

 USDA hardiness zone 7a to 10b: from 0 °F (−17.8 °C) to 40 °F (+4.4 °C).

 How to Grow and Care

 Grow Asphodels in moderately fertile, well-drained soil in full sun.
 Does not tolerate heavy, poorly-drained soil.
 Irrigate occasionally to very little in coastal gardens.
-Considered hardy to USDA zone 6.
+It is considered hardy to USDA zone 6.
 It tolerates temperature down to 14ºF (-10ºC).
 Great as a border or accent plant.

 Native to most of the Alps and of the Apennines.
 It is commonly found in meadows, uncultivated fields, and Mediterranean mountain pastures at an altitude of 980 to 5,910 feet (300 to 1,800 m) above sea level.

 - Back to genus Asphodelus